Is a Child’s Behavior Always a Reflection of His Parents?

 When we do that—that is, parent our children according to our own requirements, desires, or standards of how things “should be”—we often deprive them of developing a solid sense of self.
 We stifle their innate creativity and urges.
 What’s more, we may subconsciously deliver the message that they will only earn our love by being just like us.
 Though his 7-year-old son, Alex, moaned and groaned every time he was due to go to soccer practice, dad Tyler would continue to encourage Alex to play the game, talking to him about the importance of fitness, teamwork, and appreciating the outdoors.
 But the second Alex displayed an indifference to his piano lessons, Tyler gave him the green light to quit.
 Tyler was a high school athlete; throughout his youth, soccer was important to him.
 Piano?
 Not so much.
 The underlying message to Alex, though, was that the commitments that mattered—the ones worth pursuing—were the ones that mattered to Daddy.
 But where was Alex in this equation?

 Once kids reach school age (and for many of us, even sooner) they are away from us many hours a day.
 We have less control over the things—and people, and behaviors—they latch onto.
-Of course, it’s always important to take note of, and work to curb, any undesirable qualities that pop up, but being away from parents is a good thing.
+Of course, it’s always important to take note of, and work to curb, any legitimately undesirable qualities that pop up, but being away from parents is a good thing.
 It gives kids room to grow and explore in new ways.
-We will still be the most influential people in our children’s lives, and inevitably they’ll pick up some of our mannerisms, ideas, habits, prejudices, and talents.
-But they don’t have to be—shouldn’t be—our mirror image.
+We will still be the most influential people in our children’s lives; inevitably, they’ll pick up some of our mannerisms, ideas, habits, prejudices, and talents.
+But they don’t have to be—and shouldn’t be—our mirror image.

 It’s not easy to admit that our children’s every action is anything but a direct result of something we’ve said, done, or taught.
 Nor is it easy to allow them the freedom to make some of their own choices.
 This can include how much time and effort they put into studying for a spelling test, how they choose to express thanks, or what they choose to wear.
 There will be times when they get it wrong.
 But it’s important to remember that those failings aren’t actually failings, but part of the process of learning, growing, and becoming one’s own self.
 Sometimes they may embarrass us.
 But they will also make us proud.